uncttao/par-DPLL/README.md

 ![uuf75-325](https://github.com/uncttao/par-DPLL/blob/master/assets/uuf75-325.png)

 We also implemented a cutoff scheme such that the solver would no longer fork new Cilk subroutines if the number of active literals decreases below certain numbers.
-This can be understood as an explicit grainularity control to amortize the cost of creating new Cilk subroutines.
+This can be understood as an explicit granularity control to amortize the cost of creating new Cilk subroutines.

 #### uuf50-218 Cutoff